haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

+* [Premium] Add views to manage projects/tasks and time of client
 * Allow site owner create the admin user instead of system default user
 * Create sample project for the new MyCollab installation
 * Other minor improvements

 **Bug Fixes**

+* [Premium] It is difficult to quick edit value of popup field
 * Get following items return the wrong list in several cases

 Version 5.2.12